syncfusion-content/wpf-docs/wpf/TreeGrid/Load-On-Demand.md

 ## Asynchronous Load on demand using event

-SfTreeGrid supports asynchronous loading of data in on-demand through [SfTreeGrid.RequestTreeItems](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html) event. `RequestTreeItems` event is triggered at the time of loading and when user expand any node at runtime.
+SfTreeGrid supports asynchronous loading of data in on-demand through [SfTreeGrid.RequestTreeItems](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html) event.
+The `RequestTreeItems` event is triggered at the time of loading and when the user expands any node at runtime.
 SfTreeGrid gets the root and leaf nodes through this event handler. `TreeGridRequestTreeItemsEventArgs.ParentItem` denotes the data object looking for its child nodes.
 If it is null, it denotes SfTreeGrid requesting root nodes.

-The RequestTreeItems event allows you to fetch the data asynchronously, enabling you to handle large amounts of data without any performance issues.
+The RequestTreeItems event allows you to fetch both the parent and child items asynchronously, enabling you to handle large amounts of data without any performance issues.

-In the below example SfTreeGrid is populate parent nodes and child nodes asynchronously through `SfTreeGrid.RequestTreeItems`.
+In the below example, SfTreeGrid populates parent nodes and child nodes asynchronously through `SfTreeGrid.RequestTreeItems`.

 {% tabs %}
 {% highlight c# %}